 Investing in Mutual Funds Is Easy.
 Putting together a portfolio of stocks and bonds can be difficult, if not impossible, for the average investor.
 For example, the time and knowledge required to research and analyze a dozen or more stocks can be too challenging for most people.
 That’s not to mention all the trades needed to build the portfolio, plus the ongoing research and analysis required to maintain the portfolio.
 But when it comes to investing in mutual funds, investors can get started investing with just one mutual fund.

-#vanguard total stock market index mutual fund#total stock market index mutual fund#low-cost total stock market index mutual fund#schwab total stock market index fund minimum investment#morningstar funds#schwab total stock market index mutual fundrating
+#vanguard total stock market index mutual fund#schwab total stock market index fund minimum investment#total stock market index mutual fund#schwab total stock market index mutual fund#income fund#low-cost total stock market index mutual fundrating

 Choosing the Best Funds.
 With thousands of mutual funds to choose from and hundreds of different fund families offering them, choice overload and the potential to make needless mistakes exists.
 Without a doubt, no-load funds are the best choice for mutual fund investors.
 Once asset allocation has been established, begin choosing the best mutual funds for you and your investment goals.
 When choosing from a broad selection of mutual funds begin by using a fund screener, or simply comparing performance to a benchmark.
 Consider other important qualities of mutual funds, such as fund fees and expenses (see the Expense Ratio), and manager tenure, as well.
 Most importantly be sure to choose a diverse selection of funds which combine to suit your risk tolerance and investing goals.